RosettaCommons/demos/public/supercharge/readme.txt

 Why supercharge protein surfaces?

 Reengineering protein surfaces to have high net charge, called supercharging, can improve reversibility of unfolding by preventing aggregation of partially unfolded states.
-Aggregation is a common obstacle for use of proteins in biotechnology and medicine Additionally, highly cationic proteins and peptides are capable of nonviral cell entry, and highly anionic proteins are filtered by kidneys more slowly than neutral or cationic proteins.
+Aggregation is a common obstacle for use of proteins in biotechnology and medicine.
+Additionally, highly cationic proteins and peptides are capable of nonviral cell entry, and highly anionic proteins are filtered by kidneys more slowly than neutral or cationic proteins.

 Optimal positions for incorporation of charged side chains should be determined, as numerous mutations and accumulation of like-charges can also destabilize the native state.
 A previously demonstrated approach deterministically mutates flexible polar residues (amino acids DERKNQ) with the fewest average neighboring atoms per side chain atom (AvNAPSA: Lawrence MS, Phillips KJ, Liu DR, 2007, Supercharging proteins can impart unusual resilience, JACS).
 Our approach uses Rosetta-based energy calculations to choose the surface mutations.
 Both automated approaches for supercharging are implemented in this online server.